 I’m Erin Blakemore, a Boulder, Colorado-based journalist and historian.

-My work has appeared in publications like TIME, The Washington Post, National Geographic, mental_floss, Smithsonian, Longreads, JSTOR Daily, The Week, Reuters Health, Popular Science, and more.
-I report daily for History.com and weekly on the culture of science and health for the Washington Post.
+My work has appeared in publications like TIME, The Washington Post, National Geographic, mental_floss, Smithsonian, The Atlantic, Longreads, JSTOR Daily, The Week, Reuters Health, Popular Science, and more.
+I report daily for History.com and weekly on the culture of science and health for The Washington Post.

 My debut book, The Heroine’s Bookshelf (Harper), won a Colorado Book Award for Nonfiction and has been translated into Korean, Italian, and Portuguese.